 Most DCF social workers, supervisors, and managers are good to excellent.
-As in any organizations with nearly 4000 employees, a few bad apples slip in.
+As in any organization with nearly 4000 employees, a few bad apples slip in.
 There is no way to look at a person and know if he or she is being straight with you.

 This section outlines typical DCF tricks, in the form of slogans used by some workers.
 There is no suggestion that all DCF employees do these things.
 However, the client must beware.
 These slogans can put you off your guard.